Aid Notification - What's Next?

 Vocational Clock-Hour Programs

 Financial aid recipients who fail to pass and/or withdraw from the College (all courses in a given term) may have to repay unearned financial aid funds.
 In addition, withdrawals affect the Standards of Academic Progress (SAP) for financial aid recipients.
 The Federal Formula for Return of Title IV Funds determines the amount of Federal Title IV aid a student must repay.
-Repayment calculations for Bright Futures Scholarship Recipients are based on the current award amount per credit hour.
+Repayment calculations for Bright Futures Scholarship Recipients are based on the current aid amount per credit hour.
 Please contact Office of Financial Aid before withdrawing from any classes to determine the impact on your Financial Aid eligibility.

 - Financial Aid Home